solarmon/RGBtoHDMI/README.md

 **Note**: The optional delay circuit (**U4**) for the **PiCLK** signal does not seem to do anything, so it is redundant and not required (but **JP2** still needs to be set to '**Normal PiCLK**').
 It will be removed from future versions.

-**Note**: On this board design the Raspberry Pi Zero faces **up**.
+**Note**: **IMPORTANT** On this board design the Raspberry Pi Zero faces **up**.
 This is different from the original RGBtoHDMI v2 adapter where it faces **down**.
 This means the header is on the other side, so any existing Raspberry Pi Zero will need to be modified accordingly. **This will be changed in the next version to face down, so that existing Raspberry Pi Zeros can be used.**

 ![image](https://user-images.githubusercontent.com/46369787/114283283-e1b12700-9a40-11eb-8a22-ecb42a06f601.png)